seadowg/leave/README.md

        alias leave='wherever you put the file'

-3. Give the file execution permission:
+3. Give the file execution permission from the terminal:

        chmod +x leave.py